-According to The American Optometric Association a comprehensive eye examination for students is one of the most important “to-dos” as children head back to school, and yet it is often overlooked.
+According to The American Optometric Association a comprehensive eye examination for students is among the most important evaluations as children head back to school, and yet it is often overlooked.
 In fact, one in four children have undetected vision problems.
-Read article
+(Read the article)

 Read What our Patients Are Saying

-“Allie is a twin who has always been a little behind her sister in academic and sport skills.
-We did not think much of it until she got into 4th grade and was still having trouble reading and making sense of things.
+“Allie is a twin who has always been a little behind her sister in academics and sports.
+We did not think much of it until she entered into the 4th grade and was still having trouble reading and making sense of things.
 She had some trouble with sports i.e. directing the soccer ball where she wanted it to go.

 Allie was thought to have ADD.
-We spent about 6 months getting her tested and knowing there was something going on but could not pinpoint it.
-She started on ADD medicine and reacted terribly to it.
-That told us she was not ADD.
-Back to square one.
+We spent about 6 months getting her tested and knowing there was something going on, but could not pinpoint it.
+She started on ADD medicine and had terrible reactions to it, which was a sign that was did not in fact have ADD.

-We were in my internist office and the nurse mentioned that her daughter had similar symptoms as Allie and suggested vision therapy.
+While at the internist's office, the nurse mentioned that her daughter had similar symptoms to Allie's and suggested vision therapy.
 FINALLY we got some answers!

-Within a three month period Allie was reading books at night to put herself to sleep – a first ever.
-She was playing soccer much better and feeling very confident with herself.
+Within three months, Allie was reading books at night to put herself to sleep.
+She was playing soccer better than ever and feeling very confident with herself.

 -Allie’s Mom, Dublin, Ohio